Branded Merchandise Policy

 preferred supplier means a supplier that has been awarded 'preferred supplier' status by the Chief Financial Officer for the supply of specified goods or services to the University following a competitive tender process which has resulted in a procurement contract; where a preferred supplier exists for a given good and/or service, that supplier must be used

 trademarks means the registered and unregistered trademarks of the University of Waikato and includes the University coat of arms and its variations, wordmarks, devices, logos and combined marks.

 - The University of Waikato owns all rights and interests in, and title to, its trademarks; the use of its trademarks is carefully managed to ensure that their use upholds the reputation, values and brand of the University.

 - Only the Director of Marketing and Communications has authority to approve the use of University of Waikato trademarks on merchandise, and the channels through which branded merchandise may be sold.

 - Rules on the use of University trademarks are set out in the University of Waikato Brand Standards.

 - Branded merchandise for University purposes must be purchased from a preferred supplier through the University's authorised purchasing system (Unimarket) in accordance with the Procurement Policy; the purchase order must be raised before branding work commences.

-- Staff who wish to procure an item of branded merchandise for University purposes that is not part of the University's range of approved branded merchandise must consult with the Assistant Vice-Chancellor (Communications, Marketing and Engagement) before doing so, and must comply with any decisions of the Assistant Vice-Chancellor (Communications, Marketing and Engagement) with respect to the use of University trademarks on the merchandise.
+- Staff who wish to procure an item of branded merchandise for University purposes that is not part of the University's range of approved branded merchandise must consult with the Director of Marketing and Communications before doing so, and must comply with any decisions of the Director of Marketing and Communications with respect to the use of University trademarks on the merchandise.

 - Line managers are responsible for ensuring that staff within their area of responsibility comply with this policy.